AndyJLi0/Obsidian-Vault/Cpsc 313/y86 Pipelining.md

-*instead of sequential execution of instructions, we can implement concurrent execution*
+#pipeline #cpsc313 *instead of sequential execution of instructions, we can implement concurrent execution*
 #### **Behold the laundry analogy:**
 >In regular laundry world, washer takes 40 minutes, time to change is 20 minutes, dryer takes 60 minutes.
 In magic laundry word, it takes 100 minutes for a load.